GarboMuffin/nicehash-calculator-web/README.md

 # [nicehash-calculator-web](https://nicehash.garbomuffin.com)

-This is the source code for a website that shows you the profitability of buying hashing power on NiceHash.
+This is the source code for a website that estimates the profitability of buying hashing power on NiceHash.
 If you're here for the site use the link above. (https://nicehash.garbomuffin.com)

-The live website is often running a slightly different version.
-A different index.html, config, etc.

 To WhatToMine or NiceHash: If you would want me to reduce API requests, stop using your name, or anything like that then make an issue in this repo.

+_This README is incomplete.
+You can make an issue if you need help trying to run this locally._

 ## Cloning